sendgrid/sendgrid-python/use_cases/django.md

 $ python manage.py runserver
 ```

 By default, it starts the development server at `http://127.0.0.1:8000/`.
-To test if we can send an email or not, go to `http://127.0.0.1:8000/sendgrid/`.
+To test if we can send email or not, go to `http://127.0.0.1:8000/sendgrid/`.
 If it works, we should see the page says "Email Sent!".

 **Note:** If you use `test@example.com` as your from email, it's likely to go to your spam folder.
 To have the emails show up in your inbox, try using an email address at the domain you registered your SendGrid account.